syedtaha22/Object-Oriented-Programming-CPP/README.md

 Welcome to the **Object-Oriented Programming Techniques** repository.
 This repository contains notes, examples, and practice questions to help students understand the topics covered in the course.

-## Course Structure
+## Repository Structure

-The course is divided into modules, each focusing on key topics in object-oriented programming.
+The repository is divided into modules, each focusing on key topics in object-oriented programming.
 Each module includes explanations, example code, and practice questions to ensure a thorough understanding of the concepts.

 ### Modules